libregis/GST101/docs/index.md

 3. GST 103 - Introduction to Remote Sensing
 4. GST 104 - Cartographic Design
 5. GST 105 - Introduction to Remote Sensing

-## Data Sets
-All labs consists of the necesasry datasets.
-Once you download this repo, you will also get all required datasets.
-All data sets are under `Data\Lab1\...`).

-## License
-This work is licensed under the **Creative Commons Attribution 3.0 Unported License** as opted by original authors.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by/3.0/>.

-More information about licensing and attribution can be found in [attribution block](../Attribution_Block_for_Lab_Documents.md).

-##Contribution
-This work is hosted on [github](https://github.com/libregis/GST101) and we welcome your contribution.
-Please submit your changes via pull requests.

 ## Curriculum History
 Date: 29/12/2019